 To demonstrate whether early, proactive training of new entrant motor carriers makes a significant difference in their safety performance, including crash rate.

-TRB Synthesis Report 14 reported that motor carriers with a safety culture have fewer crashes and better safety performance.
-This study is applied to new entrant motor carriers because 99 percent operate less than 15 power units and are too small to employ a safety professional.
-The Federal Motor Carrier Safety Administration (FMCSA) also has a new entrant program that touches 100 percent of them.
+“TRB Synthesis Report 14” reported that motor carriers with a safety culture have fewer crashes and better safety performance.
+However, it could not prescribe how to foster adoption of a safety culture in very small motor carriers.
+The recent research was applied to new entrant motor carriers because 99 percent of them operate fewer than 15 power units and are too small to employ a safety professional.
+The Federal Motor Carrier Safety Administration (FMCSA) also has a new entrant program that reaches 100 percent of new entrant carriers.

-December 2009: Peer review committee meeting.
+December 2009 Peer review committee meeting

-June 2011: Onsite review of project.
+June 2011 Onsite review of project

-March 2013: Completed training.
+March 2013 Completed training

-December 2013: Final analysis of results.
+December 2013 Final analysis of results

 The SAGE Corporation